-In order to fill these gaps, in the current work we map chromatin accessibility and active transcription in Haloferax volcanii using a combination of bulk and single-molecule techniques such as ATAC-seq24 (Assay for Transposase-Accessible Chromatin using sequencing), NOMe-seq/dSMF25 (Nucleosome Occupancy and Methylome sequencing/dual Single-Molecule footprinting) and KAS-seq26 (Kethoxal-assisted single-stranded DNA sequencing).
+To fill these gaps in our understanding of the biochemical nature of ancestral state of DNA organization in archaeal chromatin, we mapped chromatin accessibility and active transcription in Haloferax volcanii using a combination of bulk and single-molecule techniques such as ATAC-seq24 (Assay for Transposase-Accessible Chromatin using sequencing), NOMe-seq/dSMF25 (Nucleosome Occupancy and Methylome sequencing/dual Single-Molecule footprinting) and KAS-seq26 (Kethoxal-assisted single-stranded DNA sequencing).
 We find that chromatin in H. volcanii exhibits similar features to that of eukaryotes on a broad level, with preferentially accessible promoters regions.
 However, unlike in eukaryotes, chromatin accessibility at promoters does not relate to transcriptional activity.
-Using single-molecule footprinting we estimate absolute protein occupancy levels over the H. volcanii to be comparable or possibly slightly lower than in eukaryotes, but unlike what is often seen in eukaryotes, we do not observe stably positioned nucleosome protection footprints, only statistically elevated accessibility around promoters.
+Using single-molecule footprinting we estimate absolute protein occupancy levels over the H. volcanii to be comparable to or possibly slightly lower than in eukaryotes.
+However, unlike most eukaryotes, we do not observe stably positioned nucleosome protection footprints, but rather only statistically elevated accessibility around promoters.
 We also examine the coordination of transcriptional activity and chromatin accessibility within Haloferax operons, and make the unexpected discovery that some CRISPR arrays are associated with very strong ssDNA signatures.

 Results